-Perhaps my mom’s love of ducks was born in her youth, when she and her sister raised a few Easter ducklings to maturity.
+Perhaps my mom’s love of ducks was born in her youth.
+She and her sister raised a few Easter ducklings to maturity.
 One of those babies got bonked in the head with a walking sprinkler and sweetly peeped the rest of it’s life.

-On another occasion, the ladies of the house thought they heard a prowler and, after a call to the police department, two officers came by to check on their safety.
+On another occasion, the ladies of the house thought they heard a prowler.
+After a call to the police department, two officers came by to check on their safety.
 They walked around the property to make sure all was safe, including in the back yard where the ducks free ranged.
-A few minutes had passed when one officer came to the door, and asked if someone could come remove a duck from the trousers of his partner.
-Apparently, one of the ducks had seen the officer as a threat to his people, and had attacked the only part of the officer it could reach – his rear end.
+A few minutes had passed when one officer came to the door.
+He asked if someone could come remove a duck from the trousers of his partner.
+Apparently, one of the ducks had seen the officer as a threat to his people.
+The duck had attacked the only part of the officer it could reach – his rear end.
 Ah, ducks.

 The Virtues of Backyard Ducks

 Eventually, they began to lay eggs and I think they hardly missed a day (even in the winter), once they came into production.
 Although, neither breed are really known for their high volume of egg laying.
 The breeds we ended up with were a Swedish Blue and some funky Runner variety.
 I never, ever do this, but I actually succumbed to the local feed store’s display of ducklings that spring.
 So, I had no idea what I was getting.
 Yeah, they were labeled, but….